harrisonlab/phytophthora/P.cac_10300_bioinf.md

 the number of SigP-RxLR-EER genes are:	109
 ```

-RxLR genes were also predicted using SignalP4.1 This showed poorer perfromance
+RxLR genes were also predicted using SignalP4.1 This showed poorer perfomance
 in prediction of RxLRs than SignalP 2:
 ```
 strain: 10300	species: P.cactorum